Charles Tupper: Legacy and recognition

-Coat of arms of Charles Tupper.

 Tupper will be most remembered as a Father of Confederation, and his long career as a federal cabinet minister, rather than his brief time as prime minister.
 As the Premier of Nova Scotia from 1864 to 1867, he led Nova Scotia into Confederation and persuaded Joseph Howe to join the new federal government, bringing an end to the anti-Confederation movement in Nova Scotia.

-In their 1999 study of the Canadian Prime Ministers through Jean Chrétien, J.L.
-Granatstein and Norman Hillmer included the results of a survey of Canadian historians ranking the Prime Ministers.
+In their 1999 study of the Canadian prime ministers through Jean Chrétien, J.L.
+Granatstein and Norman Hillmer included the results of a survey of Canadian historians ranking the prime ministers.
 Tupper ranked No. 16 out of the 20 up to that time, due to his extremely short tenure in which he was unable to accomplish anything of significance.
 Historians noted that despite Tupper's elderly age, he showed a determination and spirit during his brief time as prime minister that almost beat Laurier in the 1896 election.

 Mount Tupper in the Canadian Rockies and the Sir Charles Tupper Building in Ottawa are named for him.
 The Sir Charles Tupper Medical Building is the central building of the Dalhousie Medical School in Halifax, Nova Scotia.